gaidardzhiev/crt0trust/readme.md

 # How does it work

- Crt0 is a set of low level assembly execution startup routines linked first into every C program that sets up the runtime environment, initializes the stack, prepares argc, argv, and environment pointers and then calls the program’s main() function, acting as the very first code executed when the program starts.
-It generally takes the form of an object file called crt0.o, written in assembly language, which is automatically included by the linker into every executable file it builds.
+ Crt0 is a set of low level assembly execution startup routines linked first into every C program that sets up the runtime environment, initializes the stack, prepares argc, argv, and environment pointers and then calls the program’s `main()` function, acting as the very first code executed when the program starts.
+It generally takes the form of an object file called `crt0.o`, written in assembly language, which is automatically included by the linker into every executable file it builds.
- This malicious crt0.s is including assembly instructions that spawn's a reverse shell before calling the program's main() function.
-When a program is compiled and linked with this crt0.o, the resulting binary will execute the shell spawning code immediately upon startup.
+ This malicious crt0.s is including assembly instructions that spawn's a reverse shell before calling the program's `main()` function.
+When a program is compiled and linked with this `crt0.o`, the resulting binary will execute the shell spawning code immediately upon startup.
 This backdoor is invisible in the C source code of the program itself and resides solely in the startup assembly, illustrating how trust in the toolchain can be exploited.
- By compromising crt0.o, which is linked into every compiled program and runs before main(), an attacker effectively inserts a hidden payload that executes before the program’s logic, mirroring the self propagating and stealthy nature of the original trusting trust attack.
+ By compromising `crt0.o`, which is linked into every compiled program and runs before `main()`, an attacker effectively inserts a hidden payload that executes before the program’s logic, mirroring the self propagating and stealthy nature of the original trusting trust attack.

 # Contents